alex-dulac/py-scrobbler/README.md

 # py-scrobbler

-py-scrobbler is a tool for tracking and logging your music listening activity to Last.fm from Apple Music and Spotify.
+py-scrobbler is a comprehensive tool for tracking and logging your music listening activity to Last.fm from Apple Music and Spotify.

-It provides a Text User Interface (TUI) dashboard with real-time scrobbling, a FastAPI backend for web integration, and a command-line loop for simple usage.
+It provides a feature-rich Text User Interface (TUI) dashboard with real-time scrobbling, a FastAPI backend for web integration, and a command-line loop for simple usage.

-The application also supports syncing your Last.fm library in a PostgreSQL database for deeper insights and statistics.
+The application supports syncing your Last.fm library to a PostgreSQL database for deeper insights, statistics, and historical analysis.

 ## Features